 Best Places to Visit in Crete

-Wherever you go on Crete island will be stunningly beautiful, and you will have one of the best travel experiences in your life.
+Wherever you go on Crete Island will be stunningly beautiful, and you will have one of the best travel experiences of your life.
 Crete is the largest island in Greece and even if you spend a month on the island, you would have scratched just the surface.

-If I had to choose only three locations in Crete then I would choose spectacular nature such as the Balos beach and the Samaria gorge and the archaeological site of Knossos Palace:
+If I had to choose only three locations in Crete, then I would choose spectacular nature such as the Balos beach, the Samaria gorge, and the archaeological site of Knossos Palace.

 - Related Post: What to do in Chania Crete